 How to Clean a Washing Machine

-Cleaning a standard top loading washer is really simple.
+Cleaning a standard top-loading washer is really simple.
 For a top load washer, fill the drum with the hottest water temperature on your machine.
 Add one quart of chlorine bleach - no detergent.
 Allow the washer to run through its longest wash and spin cycle.
 Immediately fill the washer with hot water again and add one quart distilled white vinegar.
 Run the longest wash and spin cycle again.
 You're done and the washer is freshly clean.
 Do not add both the bleach and vinegar in the same cycle because toxic fumes could form.
-Plus the vinegar rinse insures that there are no bleach droplets remaining that could damage the next load of laundry you put in the washer.
+Plus the vinegar rinse ensures that there are no bleach droplets remaining that could damage the next load of laundry you put in the washer.

 Using the bleach and vinegar in the hot water cycle washes will clean away bacteria, soap scum and mineral deposits from the washer drum and hoses.
 This is especially important if you live in a hard water area and should be done every three months.
 Every top load washer should be cleaned at least twice per year.

 High-efficiency top load washers use much less water than standard machines and need to be cleaned more often - usually every month.
 It is also helpful to leave the washer lid open between loads to allow all moisture to evaporate.

 Front load washers need a little different cleaning technique because they not only harbor soil but can develop bad odors that transfer to clothes.
 Follow these tips to both remove the dirt build-up and the mold and mildew that can form from using too much detergent and fabric softener and too much moisture remaining in the machine after each use.